yenchunnnn/yenchunnnn/README.md

 ### Hi all 👋

-I’m a junior data analyst.
+I’m a data analyst.
 With a master's in psychology, I’m passionate about solving social problems and mental health issues with analytics.
 Data science is the currently interest of mine.

 For further details 👀